-Tungsten Cluster supports SSL, TLS and certificates for both communication and authentication for all components within the system.
-This security is disabled by default and includes:
+Tungsten Cluster supports SSL, TLS and certificates for both communication and authentication for all components within the system, and to the underlying databases.
+This security is enabled by default and includes:

 Authentication between command-line tools (cctrl), and between background services.

 SSL/TLS between Tungsten Replicator and datasources.